Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 1. System Owner or delegate completes the Signatory Authority using the template provided at A&A Home Documents.
 2. System Owner, ISO or delegate/System Steward uploads the Signatory Authority to the Documents tab in RiskVision.

-Continuous Monitoring Requirement: The Signatory Authority must be completed on an annual basis or when a significant change in the system or a major change in the data occurs.
+ __*Continous Monitoring Requirement*__: The Signatory Authority must be completed on an annual basis or when a significant change in the system or a major change in the data occurs.

-### 4.2.4 Risk Assessment (RA)
+### 4.2.4 SD4: Risk Assessment (RA)
 RA guidance is provided below:

 * System and facilities are responsible for conducting the RA.